P2GX/PhenoXtract/README.md

 - Each patient/row in the input is transformed into a **Phenopacket JSON** object (v2.0 schema).
 - Metadata (`created_by`, `submitted_by`, `cohort_name`) is automatically included.
-- Files are written to the configured output directory (default: `some/dir/` in current version).
+- Files are written to the configured output directory (default: working directory unless otherwise specified).

 ---

 ## Roadmap

-- CLI for running pipelines directly with `phenoxtract --config config.yaml`.
 - Additional loaders (e.g., database, API).
 - Richer transformation strategies (beyond alias mapping and fill-null).
 - Expanded ontology support (HPO synonyms, MONDO, etc.).
-- Deeper integration with FAIR data standards.

 ---